jgmac1106/vocabcards/README.md

 # vocabcards
-An artistic twost on making vocabulary review cards
+An artistic twist on making vocabulary review cards